aabuelela95/Temperature-Monitor/docs/Architecture Document.md

 This document describes the software architecture of the **TemperatureMonitor** project—a demonstration of a scalable embedded system for temperature monitoring.
 The design is organized in layers that separate low-level hardware access (I²C, GPIO, Timer, ADC) from higher-level domain logic (EEPROM, LED, Temperature Sensor) and the application layer.
 This architecture is designed to be maintainable, testable, and scalable.

+For an overview of the full project description, please see **Document “neu_embedded_task”**, which outlines the high-level goals, requirements, and constraints.

 ---

 ## 2. Static Architecture